patlegu/docs/docs/development/automate-builds-with-jenkins.md

         sudo apt install jenkins

-On the other hand, if you prefer to install the most recent Jenkins build then use the following key and repository instead:

-        wget -q -O - https://pkg.jenkins.io/debian/jenkins.io.key | sudo apt-key add -
-        sudo sh -c 'echo deb https://pkg.jenkins.io/debian binary/ > /etc/apt/sources.list.d/jenkins.list'

-{: .note}
-> Using the edge versions of Jenkins requires that you explicitly install Java runtime environment, because **Jenkins does not work with Java 9**.
-Please check  [JENKINS-40689](https://issues.jenkins-ci.org/browse/JENKINS-40689) for more information about compatibility issues.

 5. Now that you have Jenkins installed you will need to give its user permissions to run Docker commands:

         sudo usermod -aG docker jenkins